mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2.md

 ---

 # Hello, World!
 LED blinking is the de-facto `Hello, World!` example for Embedded System.
 You got to stay true to that tradition, hence our example will use an LED.
 But instead of blinking, we will fade in - fade out the LED.
 Now, if you are familiar with Embedded System you know you can do that using PWM.
-But, instead, we will apply a Sine-Wave-shaped analog signal on the LED.
+But, instead, we will apply a Sinusoidal analog signal on the LED.

 ![model block diagram](/img/tflite/sine_wave.png){: .center-block :}